mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 (Get-WmiObject win32_service -ComputerName mufana | where {$_.name -like "SQLAgent$*"})
 ```

-#### You do have to find out how your SQL agent / instance services are called.
+#### You do have to find out how your SQL agent / instance services are called

 ### Step 3 - Da Da Di Dom Domain

 To be thorough I also want to know if a server still is a member of the correct domain.

 As with ```Get-Service``` there are multiple ways to do this.

 ```(Get-NetConnectionProfile).name```